JiMinitaur/udacity/ud036 (Programming Foundations with Python)/Lesson-3a/Readme.md

 ### Overview

-Having extensive background in programming, but little in Python, I decided to integrate cleaner and more modular paradigms into the assignment, and get familiar with common activities using Python in particular.
+Having extensive background in programming, but little in Python, I decided to integrate cleaner and more modular paradigms into the assignment, and get familiar with the Python equivalent of common APIs and design patterns.

 Key aspects of this implementation: